solarfavor/spawner/README.txt

  *
  */

-This Bukkit plugin uses bergerkiller's BKCommonLib.
-It also uses various bits of code I found all over on the Bukkit forums.
+This plugin may use various bits of code I found on the Bukkit forums.